-‘Letter drafted by PMO’: Mahua Moitra on Darshan Hiranandani’s claims in ‘cash for query’ row
+‘Letter drafted by PMO’: Mahua Moitra dismisses businessman’s allegations in ‘cash for query’ row

-The Hiranandani Group’s chief executive officer has claimed that the lawmaker provided him her Parliament login credentials to post questions on her behalf.
+The Hiranandani Group’s chief executive officer has claimed that the lawmaker gave him her Parliament login credentials to post questions on her behalf.

-Trinamool Congress MP Mahua Moitra on Friday alleged that the prime minister’s office drafted businessman Darshan Hiranandani’s affidavit submitted before the Lok Sabha’s ethics committee.
+Trinamool Congress MP Mahua Moitra on Friday alleged that the affidavit submitted to the Lok Sabha ethics committee by businessman Darshan Hiranandani accusing her of spreading unverified information about industrialist Gautam Adani had been drafted by the prime minister’s office.

 Hiranandani, the chief executive officer of real estate company Hiranandani Group, claimed in his affidavit on Thursday that Moitra had provided him her parliament’s login credentials so that he could post questions directly on her behalf when required.

-In the affidavit that was shared widely on social media on Thursday, the businessman claimed that Moitra “thought that the only way to attack [Prime Minister Narendra] Modi is by attacking Gautam Adani and his group as both were contemporaries, and they belong to the same state of Gujarat”.
+In the letter that was shared widely on social media on Thursday, the businessman claimed that Moitra “thought that the only way to attack [Prime Minister Narendra] Modi is by attacking Gautam Adani and his group as both were contemporaries, and they belong to the same state of Gujarat”.

 Hiranandani also claimed that Moitra was “getting help from other people like [journalist] Sucheta Dalal… who were feeding her with all kinds of unverified information relating to Gautam Adani and his companies”.
-The journalist, however, denied the claim.
+The veteran financial journalist, who is the managing editor of news portal Moneylife, denied the claim.

-Later in the day, Moitra said that the contents of the letter were “a joke” and remarked that it appeared to have been drafted by “some half-wit in the PMO who doubles up as a creative writer in the BJP’s IT cell”.
+Later in the day, Moitra said that the contents of the letter were “a joke” and remarked that it appeared to have been drafted by “some half-wit in the PMO who doubles up as a creative writer in the BJP’s IT cell”, in a reference to the saffron party’s social media wing.

 The Trinamool Congress MP said: “The affidavit is on white paper and not on official letterhead or notarised.
 Why would one of India’s most respected/educated [businessmen] sign a letter like this on white paper unless a gun was put to his head to do it?”

-Moitra questioned why Hiranandani himself had not read out the affidavit in a press conference or tweeted it.
+Moitra asked why Hiranandani himself had not read out the affidavit in a press conference or tweeted it.
 “If indeed he has ‘confessed’ to this, why is he not releasing it officially rather than through back channel leaks?” she asked.

 Moitra questioned how Hiranandani, who she claimed “enjoys direct access to every minister and the PMO”, could be “coerced by a first-time Opposition MP into giving her gifts and giving into her demands”.